hon-key/ThinkVerb/README.md

 # ThinkVerb
-A super cool animation interface based on CoreAanimation
+A super cool animation interface based on CoreAnimation